VikasSoni1/Open_Source_Contributions/README.md

 Next Step.
 	-- Read pytorch3d and understand how code is managed.
 	-- Find some fucntions which are not there and are helpful.

+We are going to talk about one startup with open source code in AI here.

+Day 1: Instill AI.